Betsy Newman

 Biography

-Prior to Berklee, Dr. Newman served in executive leadership roles at Babson College as vice president of student affairs and program strategy and Stonehill College as director of strategic planning and institutional research.
+Prior to Berklee, Dr. Newman served in executive leadership roles at Babson College, as dean of students and then vice president of student affairs and program strategy, and at Stonehill College, as director of strategic planning and institutional research.
 Before her career in higher education, she worked in strategy consulting.